mikegloudemans/post-coloc-toolkit/README.md

-The tools were designed to work with results in the output format of the pipeline https://github.com/mikegloudemans/ensemble_colocalization_pipeline, but they also work with the results of any quantitative gene prioritization pipeline if the appropriate column headers are included.
+The tools were designed to work with results in the output format of the pipeline https://github.com/mikegloudemans/ensemble_colocalization_pipeline, but they also work with the results of any quantitative gene prioritization pipeline (e.g. COLOC, FINEMAP, SMR, TWAS, or even custom methods) if the appropriate column headers are included.

 The aim of this package is to enable generalized use of these tools with results